rbi-international/End_to_End_Medical_Chatbot/README.md

    pip install -r requirements.txt
    ```

+5. Set up Pinecone:
+   - Create a Pinecone account at [https://www.pinecone.io/](https://www.pinecone.io/)
+   - Log in to your account and navigate to the API Keys section
+   - Create a new API key and copy it
+   - You don't need to manually create an index - the `store_index.py` script will handle this automatically

+6. Set up OpenAI API:
+   - Create an OpenAI account at [https://platform.openai.com/](https://platform.openai.com/)
+   - Navigate to the API keys section
+   - Create a new API key and copy it

-5. Create a `.env` file with your API keys:
+7. Create a `.env` file with your API keys:
    ```
    PINECONE_API_KEY=your_pinecone_api_key
    OPENAI_API_KEY=your_openai_api_key